 How often do you share that magical question with your customers?
 If you send an email survey after every purchase— great start.
 Even better?
 After each transaction, purchase, and meaningful customer interaction.

 Consider prompting the customer to answer the question as they browse your webpage, especially as they exit the customer journey.
-Or, you might ask after an interaction through Visual IVR – you can even automate NPS surveys to be sent after specific actions.
+Or, you might ask after an interaction through Web Call-Backs (formerly Visual IVR) – you can even automate NPS surveys to be sent after specific actions.

 Send a scheduled NPS survey 15-30 days after a purchase or interaction.
 Instant surveys capture immediate thoughts, but a customer might develop some additional opinions over time.